mohangk/goodroot.ca/content/post/2018-07-29-twice-dead.md

                                         - Dan Deacon
 ```

 This is a story of my two deaths.
 Growing up, I was thrice relocated: kindergarten, grade four and grade nine.
 Each move required that I reinvent my character.
-Traumatic, but not death.
+Traumatic perhaps, but not to extent of death.
 I was much alive!

 In Elementary School, I was the class clown of the third grade.
 You could never coax me into being still.
 I would leap to make people laugh, to joke, make a silly noise, or a funny impression.
 But when I changed schools in grade four, that changed.